Overbrd/my-drupal-11.2.4-site/README.md

 1. Download Docker Desktop for Windows

-2. Open Powershell as admin
+2. Open Powershell as Admin (go to this directory to use Powershell properly: C:\WINDOWS\system32>)

 3. Run updates